Entrepreneurship is a valuable skill for teens to develop, and competitions provide a great learning experience for them to do so.

 Participation is open to anyone, and food and sleeping accommodations are provided to all participants during the entire weekend-long event.

-Check out Beta Bowl for an extracurricular activity to give your business a leg up amongst your competitors.
+Check out Beta Bowl for an extracurricular activity to give your business a leg up over your competitors.

 The Smithsonian Design Museum launched the National High School Design Competition in 2016 in collaboration with Target.
 Using Cooper Hewitt’s “rich collection and stimulating exhibitions,” high school students all around the country design a solution to a unique scenario.